Gavin1937/C-ENCryptor/README.md

 If you change that option to `-DCE_BUILD_SHARED_LIBS=OFF`, C-ENCryptor will be build as a static library.

+You can also use set this cmake option inside your CMakeLists.txt, checkout [demo/CMakeLists.txt](demo/CMakeLists.txt) for detail

 **remember to recompile your project after switching**